Kryku/wordpress-dev-tools/README.md

    - **Cron Scheduler**: Check cron jobs, hit "Run Now," or schedule a new one like `my_custom_hook`.
    - **Performance Profiler**: See how fast (or slow) your page loads, spot heavy queries.
    - **Email Tester**: Send a test email, check logs, resend failures, or clear the slate.
+   - **REST API Tester**: Fire off a GET to `wp/v2/posts` or POST to create a post, check the response.
    - **SOS**: Enable it in settings first, then hit the direct URL when disaster strikes—no admin login needed, just basic auth creds (`admin`/`ohf*k` by default, change ‘em!).

 ## Example Scenarios